 Taxpayer Services in Alaska and Hawaii.-Given the remote distance of Alaska and Hawaii from the U.S. mainland and the difficulty experienced by Alaska and Hawaii taxpayers in receiving needed tax assistance by the national toll-free line, it is imperative that the Taxpayer Advocate Service Centers in these States are appropriately staffed and capable of resolving taxpayer problems of the most complex nature.
 The Committee directs the IRS to continue to staff each Taxpayer Advocate Service Center in each of these States with a Collection Technical Advisor and an Examination Technical Advisor in addition to the current complement of office staff.
+Within 120 days of enactment, the Committee directs the IRS to conduct a study on the cost and feasibility of opening additional TACs or expanding access to virtual face-to-face taxpayer services in these and other remote and rural States with few TACs.

-Community Volunteer Income Tax Assistance.-The Volunteer Income Tax Assistance [VITA] and Tax Counseling for the Elderly [TCE] programs are an important aspect of IRS efforts to provide income tax preparation assistance programs for underserved tax-payers, including rural, elderly, disabled, English as a second language, American Indian, and low-income taxpayers.
-The Committee provides \$15,000,000 for VITA grants and \$8,890,000 for TCE grants.
+Community Volunteer Income Tax Assistance.-The VITA and Tax Counseling for the Elderly [TCE] programs are an important aspect of IRS efforts to provide income tax preparation assistance programs for underserved taxpayers, including rural, elderly, disabled, English as a second language, American Indian, and low-income taxpayers.
+The Committee provides \$15,000,000 for VITA grants and \$9,890,000 for TCE grants.